ksruthi1992/park/parking-report2.md

 **Navigator Class Diagrams**

 The Navigator class uses the users current Geo-location coordinates and the destination coordinates to setup a route.
+The destination Geo coordinates are set to the campus if the user is more than a mile away.
+Once entering a parking lot the polling function will invoke the SpaceFinder class to find new Geo coordinates and set up a route.
+The route is determined by the latitude and longitude values received back from SpaceFinder.
+Polling will continue to take place every 10 seconds and update routes.
 Once a route has been found the Google Maps Directions API will take over.
+Proceeding updates will be managed by the Google Maps Direction API.

 <img src="./diagrams/Class_Navigator.png"/>